 The quickest way to reduce your deliverability and get blacklisted is by buying and selling data.
 Your emails will quickly get flagged as spam and as your emails pile up in the junk/spam folder or lost in hyper-space, no-one will open your emails.
 The most effective campaigns are sent to your existing customers and organically grown, opted in lists.

-Emails do not need to be complicated.
-A simple structure and a main header for your logo works well for most clients.
-This should be followed by the main content with the a single key message with obvious calls to action, followed by a footer with company details and the required legal information.
-Remember the simpler the design the easier it is to code.
-This also means less chance of something going wrong in different web browsers or email clients.
+Emails don’t need to be complicated.
+A simple structure and a main header for your logo works well for most brands.
+This should be followed by the main content with a single key message, obvious CTAs, followed by a footer with company details and the required legal information.
+Remember the simpler the less chance of something going wrong in different web browsers or email clients.

 The biggest thing to remember (and do!) is to avoid background images.
-Most email clients do not render them and display a greyblock.
-Also never rely on visual artwork to be the main way to communicate your message in an email campaign.
-If you send a email with a big image, it will be turned off and appear as a blank email, causing your contact to think you’ve sent them a blank email and hit delete or the spam button.
+Most email clients like Gmail and Hotmail don’t render them and display a grey block instead.
+Also, never rely on visual artwork to be the main way to communicate your message in an email campaign.
+Some big images will be turned off or appear as a blank email.
+This can cause your contact to think you’ve sent them a blank email and hit delete or the spam button.

 This is probably the most important step to constructing an email.
 Testing allows you to view your campaign in the email clients but also the web version in a browser.
-This allows you to check consistency across ISP and email clients and fix any rendering issues that will occur before the email is dispatched to your database.
+This will allow you to check consistency across ISP and email clients and fix any rendering issues that occur before you send your email.